horenso/us-de-xkbmap/README.md

 # us-de-xkbmap
-The keyboard layout I use.
+The keyboard layout I use on Linux.

 # Features